hashkat/hashkat/docs/input.md

   100001
 ```

-The *max_agents* are the maximum number of Twitter users that will be in the same simulation.
-Once this number of agents is reached, its magnitude will not increase.
-In this case we can see its number is 100001.
+The *max_agents* are the maximum number of users that will be in the network simulation.
+Once this number is reached, the number of agents in the network will no longer increase.
+In this case we can see its value is 100001.

 #### Max Time